The Gallery Collection includes over 7000 works by Australian and international artists

 From 2005, the Gallery began to focus on collecting works on paper, which included paper sculptures, drawings, prints, photographs, books, posters and print portfolios.
 The Collection grew considerably from this time including works by artists Sidney Nolan, Tim Storrier, James Gleeson, Martin Sharp, Salvatore Zofrea, John Olsen, Euan Macleod, Suzanne Archer, Alan Jones, Ken Whisson, Adrian Lockhardt, Judy Watson, Gloria Petyarre and Lloyd Rees.

 Today, the Collection is diverse and dynamic and while the Gallery still collects works on paper, there is an expanded vision to reflect contemporary art making in all forms.
 A significant boost was made to the Collection through the generous donation of a large number of contemporary artworks from the collection of Penelope Seidler.
-The Collection also includes images of Maitland; Les Darcy memorabilia; and historical and contemporary Asian artworks.
+The Collection also includes images of Maitland; and Les Darcy memorabilia.